YeonwooSung/ai_book/SelfSupervisedLearning/README.md

 Self-supervised learning is like unsupervised Learning because the system learns without using explicitly-provided labels.
 Thus, it might be possible to say that the Self-Supervised Learning is sort of Unsupervised Learning.

-## Self Supervised vs Semi Supervised learning
+## Self-Supervised vs Semi-Supervised learning

 Combination of labeled and unlabeled data is used to train semi-supervised learning algorithms, where smaller amounts of labeled data in conjunction with large amounts of unlabeled data can speed up learning tasks.
 Self-supervised learning is different as systems learn entirely without using explicitly-provided labels.

-## Why is Self Supervised Learning is relevant
+## Why is Self-Supervised Learning is relevant

 Self-supervised learning is essential for many reasons but mainly because of shortcomings in both approach and scalability of supervised learning.